Nikhat Zareen to start in quarter-finals as Indian boxers handed mixed draws in Strandja Memorial Tournament | Sports-Games

 Indian boxers were handed tricky draws at the Strandja Memorial Boxing Tournament in Sofia, Bulgaria as Nikhat Zareen will begin her campaign in the quarter-finals while Sumit and Anjali Tushir are set to face tough opponents in their respective opening-round bouts.
 The 25-year-old pugilist from Telangana, Zareen, who clinched the gold medal in the 2019 edition, has received a bye in the 52kg opening round.
 Apart from Zareen, Nandini (+81kg) is another Indian boxer to feature directly in the Last-8 stage, according to the Boxing Federation of India (BFI).

 However, in the 66kg category, Tushir will face a stiff challenge from the two-time World Championships medallist Russia's Saadat Dalgatova in the opening round.
-Among men, Akash has been given a bye in the 67kg opening round while Sumit (75kg) is drawn to kickstart his campaign against the World Championships silver medallist Russia's Dzhambulat Bizhamov.
+Among men, the 2021 World Championships bronze medallist Akash Kumar has been given a bye in the 67kg opening round while Sumit (75kg) is drawn to kickstart his campaign against the World Championships silver medallist Russia's Dzhambulat Bizhamov.

 A 17-member Indian contingent, including seven men and 10 women are participating at the on-going 73rd edition of the tournament which is also the first from the Golden Belt Series and also a testing event for the International Boxing Association's World Boxing Tour format.
 Varinder Singh (60kg) will kick off India's challenge on opening day at the prestigious boxing event as he will face Russian Artur Subkhankulov in the men's 60kg category.
 Sumit, Lakshya Chahar (86kg) and Narender Berwal (+92kg) are the other Indians to be seen in action on Day 1.